samaita/blog/content/posts/benchmark-api-performance-using-wrk-brief-guide.md

 ## Building Basic Web Server

-To test the capability of WRK, we build one web server first.Lets use Golang for it.
+To test the capability of WRK, you need build one web server first.
+Lets use Golang for it.

 Go to a directory, then write a file name `main.go`
 ```go